Making Sense of Travel Insurance

 Q:

-An Insurance premium is the amount you pay to purchase a medical insurance plan.
-Premiums may be paid full in advance or monthly or depending on the policy.
+An Insurance premium is the amount you pay to purchase a travel insurance plan.
+Premiums may be paid in full in advance, monthly, or depending on the policy.

 Q: